tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 Keyboard interaction in Processing works similarly to mouse interaction.
 There are a series of system variables -- [`key`](https://py.processing.org/reference/key.html), [`keyCode`](https://py.processing.org/reference/keyCode.html), and [`keyPressed`](https://py.processing.org/reference/keyPressed_var.html) -- as well as event functions -- [`keyPressed()`](https://py.processing.org/reference/keyPressed.html), [`keyReleased()`](https://py.processing.org/reference/keyReleased.html), [`keyTyped()`](https://py.processing.org/reference/keyTyped.html).

-We will create a simple game that controls a simple character using keyboard input.
+We will create a simple game that controls a basic character using keyboard input.
 The closest game I can think of is *Snake*, although "Snake" is really more of a genre than a game.
-Many (most?) people are familiar with the game, largely thanks to the version Nokia preinstalled on its hugely successful mobile phones of the late nineties.
-Our game will be far simpler, though.
-It will be missing a number of key features so I have decided to name it, *Sna*.
+Many (most?) people are familiar with this game, largely thanks to the version Nokia preinstalled on its hugely successful mobile phones of the late nineties.
+Our game will be far simpler though, missing many key features.
+For this reason, it will be named *Sna*.

 <figure>
   <img src="{{ site.url }}/img/pitl07/delta-time-nsnake.png" />
   <figcaption>
-    <a href="https://github.com/alexdantas/nSnake">nSnake</a>, a classic snake game with text-based interface. <br />
+    <a href="https://github.com/alexdantas/nSnake">nSnake</a>, a text-based snake game. <br />
     Have you ever tried to type "play snake" into Google's search engine?
   </figcaption>
 </figure>